-The cornerstone of a company with a foundational platform technology is its intellectual property.
-We have pursued an active intellectual property strategy and have been granted 14 patents.
+The cornerstone of a company with a foundational platform technology is its intellectual property portfolio.
+We have pursued an active intellectual property strategy and have been granted 19 patents and 6 design patents.
 We currently have a number of patents pending and continue, on a regular basis the filing of new patents.
 We possess all right, title and interest to the issued patents.